88lex/sasync/README.md

 # **sasync**

-**Installation**: You can copy or download th`install-sasync` (written by Max, tx!) script to which will download the repo files, apply ownership and set USER and GROUP
+**Installation**: You can copy or download the `install-sasync` script (written by Max, tx!) which will download the repo files, apply ownership and set USER and GROUP
 **Usage:  `./sasync set.tv`**

 **Note1:** Before running sasync double check that line 2 in the script `JSON_FOLDER=/opt/sa` points to the correct location of your json files.